Hybrid Learning and Reasoning

 The seminar counts 7 ECTS credit points (CS).

 This seminar aims primarily at advanced master students in Computer Science who preferably hold a B.Sc. degree in this or related field.
-Good knowledge in AI (introductory course on AI covering symbolic knowledge representation, machine or deep learning, automated reasoning) is required.
+Good knowledge in AI (introductory course on AI covering symbolic knowledge representation and reasoning, machine or deep learning, automated planning) is required.
 Selected background references are given on the topic page and expected to be read and utilized by registered participants as appropriate.
 Attendance of the seminar without registration (no presentation and certificate) by anyone who is interested in the topics is, of course, very much welcome.
 The seminar language is English or German depending on the audience.

 Date and Location: